PhaethonPsychis/Personal.Advisor.Service/MaritimeWEB3IndustryPartnersProgramme.md

 # Maritime WEB3 Industry Partners Programme

-We are announcing an industrial research programme to promote web3 infrastructure innovation on maritime built on blockchain platformss powered by zero-knowledge cryptography.
 The aim of the industry partners program is to bring together all industry players to collectively shape the vision, build the specifications, and map the strategy to create a public web3 infrastructure for the maritime ecosystem that is resilient, globally scalable, interoperable enabling platform applications to built on top<br><br>
 We support the following domains:

 ### EnVision WEB3 Maritime Infrastructure.
 Build capacity